 Stains become permanent on carpet and upholstery when their composition interacts with the fibers, leading to deep penetration and setting.
 Factors such as high temperature, inappropriate cleaning agents, and the nature of the stain, whether organic or synthetic, contribute to the permanence.
 There are several causes of stains that never go off:

 Both fabrics in carpets/upholstery and colored compounds are fairly large molecules.
 These molecules tend to interact non-covalently, which means no chemical bonds are created.
 Such interactions between molecules are reversible and detergent will generally be able to separate staining substances from fibers.
 However, several factors can determine those staining molecules to covalently bind to the fabric, and heat is one of them.
-Couch steam cleaning, while very effective at extracting dirt, for instance, is not recommended for stained upholstery due to the high temperature of the steam.
+Couch steam cleaning, meaning the application of hot steam (not hot water extraction) while good for sanitization and killing dust mites, for instance, is not recommended for stained upholstery due to the high temperature of the steam.

-In a similar manner, you should not use the dryer for clothes if you are not sure a stain has been removed yet and neither should you treat a stain on a rug or couch with hot water.
+Similarly, you should only use the dryer for clothes if you are sure a stain has been removed.
 Once the bond between molecules becomes covalent, there is nothing you can do to break the bond without breaking the bonds of the fabric, too.

 Type of fibers

 Some fibers are more prone to permanent stains than others.
 Fabrics like cotton and linen tend to hold on to stains.
 Yet, other natural fibers, like wool, are more resistant to stains.
 Wool contains lanolin, a natural oil that repels liquids.
 Many synthetic fibers are built with stain protection, such as polyester.
 Fabrics with a texture also tend to retain stains less compared to fabric with a luster.
 Microfiber, for example, which has a smooth texture and is make from polyester is an incredibly easy fiber to clean, and does not cling to stains.